 The following four courses are required for the Data Science degree.
-These courses are often offered only once a year.
+These courses are not all offered in each semester.
 You will need to plan accordingly.

-Fall UN 5550 Introduction to Data Science

-MA 5790 Predictive Modeling

-BA 5200 Information Systems Management and Data Analytics
+Fall, Spring UN 5550‡ Introduction to Data Science Fall MA 5790† Predictive Modeling Fall, Spring BA 5200 Information Systems Management and Data Analytics Spring CS 5831 Advanced Data Mining

-Spring UN 5550 Introduction to Data Science

-MA 5790 Predictive Modeling

-CS 5831 Advanced Data Mining

-\Note, many students do not need to take all three core courses in their first Fall semester.
-UN 5550, Introduction to Data Science is recommended for this first semester, but the choice of the other core course should be discussed with your advisor before the semester begins.
+Note, many students do not need to take all three core courses in their first Fall semester.
+UN 5550, Introduction to Data Science is recommended for a student's first semester, but the choice of the other core course should be discussed with your advisor before the semester begins.